saphir-travel/documentation/content/applications/inventory_and_mrp/manufacturing/management/bill_configuration.rst

    :align: center
    :alt: Bill of materials product variants and apply on variants options.

-The first method is to create one :abbr:`BoM (Bill of Materials)` per *Product Variant*, by specifying the :guilabel:`Product Variant` every time a new :abbr:`BoM (Bill of Materials)` is created.
+The first method is to create one :abbr:`BoM (Bill of Materials)` per product variant, by specifying the :guilabel:`Product Variant` every time a new :abbr:`BoM (Bill of Materials)` is created.
 The second method is to create *one* master :abbr:`BoM (Bill of Materials)` that contains all components, and specify which variant each component applies to in the :guilabel:`Apply on Variants` column.

 .. note::
    The :guilabel:`Apply on Variants` column in hidden by default and can be accessed by clicking on the :guilabel:`Additional Options` menu icon at the right of the :guilabel:`Components` tab.

 .. important::
-    To assign *Product Variants* to :abbr:`BoMs (Bills of Materials)`, the feature must be enabled in :menuselection:`Inventory --> Configuration --> Settings`, under the :guilabel:`Products` section by selecting :guilabel:`Variants` and clicking :guilabel:`Save`.
+   To assign product variants to :abbr:`BoMs (Bills of Materials)`, the feature must be enabled in :menuselection:`Inventory --> Configuration --> Settings`, under the :guilabel:`Products` section by selecting :guilabel:`Variants` and clicking :guilabel:`Save`.

 Set up operations steps
 =======================